dask/dask/docs/source/dataframe-parquet.rst

     # Load a directory of parquet files from S3
     >>> df = dd.read_parquet("s3://bucket-name/my/parquet/")

-Note that for remote filesystems you many need to configure credentials.
+Note that for remote filesystems you may need to configure credentials.
 When possible we recommend handling these external to Dask through filesystem-specific configuration files/environment variables.
 For example, you may wish to store S3 credentials using the `AWS credentials file`_.